Loading...

 How to consume Fried Egg, Wheat Chapati without glucose spikes

-Be mindful of the portion sizes of both the fried egg and the chapati, as reducing the quantity can also help manage glucose spikes.
+Be mindful of the portion sizes of fried egg and chapati to avoid excessive carbohydrate intake.

 Stay Hydrated

-Drink water before and during your meal to help with digestion and regulate blood sugar.
+Drink water before your meal to help with digestion and reduce hunger, which can prevent overeating.

 healthspan-mbl